stephaniehicks/website-hicks-source/content/projects.md

 Single-cell RNA-Sequencing (scRNA-seq) data has become the most widely used high-throughput method for transcription profiling of individual cells.
 This technology has created an unprecedented opportunity to investigate important biological questions that can only be answered at the single-cell level.
 However, this technology also brings new statistical, computational and methodological challenges (1, 2).

 1. Amezquita RA, Lun ATL, Carey VJ, Carpp LN, Geistlinger L, Marini F, Rue-Albrecht K, Risso D, Soneson C, Waldron L, Pages H, Smith M, Huber W, Morgan M, Gottardo R, **Hicks SC**.
-(2020).
-[Orchestrating Single-Cell Analysis with Bioconductor](https://doi.org/10.1101/590562).
-Accepted in _Nature Methods_.
+(2019).
+[Orchestrating Single-Cell Analysis with Bioconductor](https://doi.org/10.1038/s41592-019-0654-x). _Nature Methods_.

 2. Lähnemann D, Koester J, Szczurek E, McCarthy D, **Hicks S**, Robinson MD, Vallejos C, Beerenwinkel N, Campbell K, Mahfouz A, Pinello L, Skums P, Stamatakis A, Stephan-Otto Attolini C, Aparicio S, Baaijens J, Balvert M, de Barbanson B, Cappuccio A, Corleone G, Dutilh B, Florescu M, Guryev V, Holmer R, Jahn K, Lobo TJ, Keizer E, Khatri I, Kiełbasa S, Korbel J, Kozlov A, Kuo T-H, Lelieveldt B, Mandoiu I, Marioni J, Marschall T, Mölder F, Niknejad A, Rączkowski L, Reinders M, de Ridder J, Saliba A-E, Somarakis A, Stegle O, Theis F, Yang H, Zelikovsky A, McHardy A, Raphael B, Shah S, Schönhuth S. (2019).
 [12 Grand Challenges in Single-Cell Data Science](https://doi.org/10.7287/peerj.preprints.27885v1). _Peer J Preprints_.

+#### Spatial transcriptomics

+The goal of this project is to develop statistical methods and open-source software for the analysis of spatial transcriptomics data.
+This is highly relevant to public health because these methodologies will provide insights into topographical and pathological changes in gene expression for example in the aging human brain or in patients affected by psychiatric diseases.
+The funding for this project is from the [Chan Zuckerberg Initiative](https://chanzuckerberg.com).

+**[Join us](../join/index.html)** with an open postdoctoral position!

 #### Methods to address technical variablity